alixlahuec/pocket-to-roam/README.md

-# pocket-to-roam
+# Pocket2Roam
- A Chrome extension to export Pocket highlights into Roam
+ A Chrome extension to export Pocket highlights into Roam.